NathanDozen3/acf-quick-edit-columns/README.md

 ## Features

-- **Dynamic ACF Columns**: Automatically adds columns for all ACF fields assigned to public CPTs, with `acf_` prefixes to avoid conflicts (e.g., `acf_title` for a `title` field).
+- **Dynamic ACF Columns**: Automatically adds columns for ACF fields (text, textarea, wysiwyg, select, checkbox, image) assigned to public CPTs, with `acf_` prefixes to avoid conflicts (e.g., `acf_title` for a `title` field).
+Flexible content fields are excluded.
-- **Pre-populated Quick Edit**: Enables Quick Edit fields for ACF fields, pre-filled with existing values using JavaScript for a seamless editing experience.
+- **Pre-populated Quick Edit**: Enables Quick Edit fields for supported ACF field types, pre-filled with existing values using JavaScript for a seamless editing experience.
 - **Clearable Fields**: Allows clearing ACF fields by submitting empty inputs in Quick Edit.
 - **Sortable Columns**: All ACF columns are sortable in the admin list table.
-- **Broad Compatibility**: Works with any public CPT and ACF field types (text, textarea, wysiwyg, select, checkbox, image supported; extensible for others).
+- **Broad Compatibility**: Works with any public CPT and supported ACF field types; extensible for additional types.
 - **Enhanced Image UI**: Supports image fields with a thumbnail preview, file name, and media library integration in Quick Edit, mimicking ACF’s edit screen.
 - **Secure and Modern**: Includes nonce verification, namespaced code (`AcfQuickEditColumns`), and strict typing for reliability.
 - **Debugging Support**: Comprehensive error logging to aid troubleshooting.